wtsi-ic/wtsi-software-policy/POLICY.md

 commercialisation opportunities for GRL.

-Any staff member(s) who wish to re-release software which is under GRL copyright under a new license not compatible with the previous release should apply to Ti.Com for permission to release it under a different license (this would include other acceptable free software licenses as well as alternative licenses that otherwise would not be acceptable, including non-free licensing agreements).
-Ti.Com's primary interest in considering such an application should be to ensure that the proposed license is appropriate and that it serves well the interests of the Institute and the wider community.
-Ti.Com should also ensure that all relevant stakeholders (including staff involved in the creation of the software) are consulted and will involve the Head of Legal if necessary to ascertain whether the change of license could effect commercialisation arrangements.
+Any staff member(s) who wish to re-release software which is under GRL copyright under a new licence not compatible with the previous release should apply to Ti.Com for permission to release it under a different licence (this would include other acceptable free software licences as well as alternative licences that otherwise would not be acceptable, including non-free licensing agreements).
+Ti.Com's primary interest in considering such an application should be to ensure that the proposed licence is appropriate and that it serves well the interests of the Institute and the wider community.
+Ti.Com should also ensure that all relevant stakeholders (including staff involved in the creation of the software) are consulted and will involve the Head of Legal if necessary to ascertain whether the change of licence could effect commercialisation arrangements.

-A significant advantage for staff members in releasing code publicly and under free licenses is that it guarantees indefinite access to their work, even if they move to another institute.
-There have been notable examples in academia where individuals have been unable to continue working on software that they wrote because of licensing restrictions, and this policy avoids that outcome by allowing all software to be made publicly available under a free software license.
+A significant advantage for staff members in releasing code publicly and under free licences is that it guarantees indefinite access to their work, even if they move to another institute.
+There have been notable examples in academia where individuals have been unable to continue working on software that they wrote because of licensing restrictions, and this policy avoids that outcome by allowing all software to be made publicly available under a free software licence.

 ## <a name="policy.protection"></a>Respect copyright and protect GRL copyright